 Festival Active Pass 2015The spirit and energy of Spring on the shoreline is palpable and the communities of Mayne and Galiano islands invite you to a celebration.
 The inaugural Active Pass Nature and Arts Festival 2015 will launch this annual celebration April 17-19, 2015.

 The Things We Get Up To!
 Here is a general description of events sponsored or co-sponsored by the Conservancy.
 There are links to further details of happenings in the body of this page or via the "Programme Quick Links" appearing in the sidebar.
 Each individual Programme page describes current and recent events as well as carryung links to the Conservancy Gallery of images.
 For a sequential listing of the current year's events please visit our Calendar page or, to see what is upcoming, go to Events at a Glance

 The Mayne Island Conservancy began organising May Day Celebrations on the island six years ago and they quickly became the biggest draw, and a significant fund raiser for the Society's more down-to-earth activities.
 The Morris Dancers, a Piper, Buskers of many sorts, a skilled Master of Mirth and a Queen of the May, complete with Consort and Attendants have engaged and delighted Mayne kids and the inner child of most everybody else.

 For details and pictures from our May Day collections visit the May Day page.
-The appointed day for this year's outbreak of merriment is Saturday May 18th at the close of the "Farmers Market."
+The appointed day for the 2014 outbreak of merriment is Saturday May 17th at the close of the "Farmers Market."

 Mayne Island Farmers' Markets are a weekly event during the summer months.
 Come to the grounds of the Ag hall on Fernhill for a look at and taste of Mayne's local produce, art literature & handicrafts.
 Mayne Island Conservancy will have a table their most Saturdays.
 For more information visit our Farmers' Market